Suzuka Mambo: Stud career

 Suzuka Mambo was retired to the Arrow Stud in Hokkaido, where he began his stud career at age seven.
 Throughout his breeding career, Suzuka Mambo sired a total of 401 foals, of whom 375 started in at least one race, and 276 were winners.
-These included Grade I winners Meisho Mambo, winner of the 2013 Yushun Himba and Sambista (JPN), winner of the 2015 Champions Cup.
+These included Grade I winners Meisho Mambo, winner of the 2013 Yushun Himba; Sambista, winner of the 2015 Champions Cup and Meisho Dassai, winner of the 2020 Nakayama Daishogai and 2021 Nakayama Grand Jump.

 Suzuka Mambo remained at Arrow Stud until his death from heart failure on February 20, 2015.
 He was buried at the Oumai Horse Park in Shinhidaka, Hokkaido.